lbfs/StreamRecorder/README.md

 ## Sample Configuration

-Current the three paths must not be identical and must be escaped.
+Currently the three paths must not be identical and must be escaped.
 Make sure FFMpeg and Streamlink are accessible in your path before running the application.

 A config.json must be present in the working directory containing the information on the streams you wish to monitor.
 This can be updated during application run-time but must always be a valid file.
 Paths will not update for already recording streams.